-Another substance, polyfluorinated-perfluoroctaneoyl sulphonate, or PFOS, mainly occurs incorporated in derivatives e.g. salts, amides, and others and is supposed to be released as a result of their degradation.
-The original nomination for PFOS acid had included 96 derivatives one of which was perfluoroctane sulphonate fluoride(PFOSF) but the Committee had examined only a few of them specifically during the screening for Annex D criteria.
-The Annex E and F information request, however, had covered all such substances and the risk profile and risk management evaluation hence also covered all such substances.
-The Committee evaluated PFOS and its salts and PFOSF and concluded that there was sufficient information to conclude that these satisfied the screening criteria in Annex D and to evaluate them against Annex E. The Committee agreed that, given that PFOSF was a common precursor for PFOS derivatives and in view of its rapid degradation rate, listing PFOSF along with the PFOS acid and salts would be an effective measure to reduce PFOS contamination of the environment.
+Another substance, perfluorooctane sulfonate, or PFOS, mainly occurs incorporated in derivatives e.g. salts, amides, and others and is supposed to be released as a result of their degradation.
+The original nomination for PFOS acid had included 96 derivatives one of which was perfluorooctane sulfonate fluoride (PFOSF) but the Committee had examined only a few of them specifically during the screening for Annex D criteria.
+The Annex E and F information request, however, covered all such substances.
+The Committee evaluated PFOS and its salts and PFOSF and concluded that there was sufficient information to conclude that these substances satisfied the screening criteria in Annex D and to evaluate them against Annex E. The Committee agreed that, given that PFOSF was a common precursor for PFOS derivatives and in view of its rapid degradation rate, listing PFOSF along with the PFOS acid and salts would be an effective measure to reduce PFOS contamination of the environment.

-In the discussion to reach this conclusion several different views were expressed e.g. that PFOS precursors should be grouped together and that when there was evidence that they would convert to PFOS in the environment they should be listed in the Convention; or that precursors should only be nominated for inclusion in the Convention if they had properties similar to PFOS itself, or that each precursor should be evaluated for degradation and listed.
+In the discussion to reach this conclusion several different views were expressed e.g. that PFOS precursors should be grouped together and that when there was evidence that they would convert to PFOS in the environment they should be listed in the Convention; or that precursors should only be nominated for inclusion in the Convention if they had properties similar to PFOS itself, or that each precursor should be evaluated for degradation and listed (UNEP/POPS/POPRC/3/20, paragraphs 20-21)